paddysplace/paddysblog-v3/_drafts/20-things-i-d-tell-20-year-old-me.md

     At 20, 30 or even 40.
 Life is ever changing.
 17. **Don't try too hard with people**

+    You'll push people away.
+You'll lose good friends and ruin relationships before they have time to flourish.
+Saying less can be so much more effective than constantly speaking your mind.
 18. **stand up and speak out for what’s important to you**
 19. **You are not the only person in the world who feels this way**
 20. **Don't stop learning**